ilkkamtk/JavaScript-english/taulukot-funktiot.md

 }
 ```

 Properties can be referred to by alternative notations.
-For example, a student's first name is given by `student.firstname` or `student["firstname"] `.
+For example, a student's first name is given by `student.firstName` or `student["firstName"] `.
 ```javascript
 const greeting = `Hello, my name is ${student.firstName} ${student.lastName}`;
 const studentInfo = `student number: ${student['studentId']}, phone number: ${student['phone']}`